-2. If a child breaks the same or another golden rule at the same breaktime they will be asked to stay with an adult for 5 minute and have a Restorative Justice discussion.
-The incident should be recorded on a behaviour slip and returned to the class teacher.

-3. If there is more 'severe incident' i.e. violence, fighting, stealing, swearing at pupil/adult or deliberate rudeness to an adult, persistent unkindness to others/bullying type behaviour, there will be no warning given.
+- 2. If a child breaks the same or another golden rule at the same breaktime they will be asked to stay with an adult for 5 minutes and may have a Restorative Justice discussion.
+The incident should be recorded on a behaviour slip and returned to the class teacher. - 3.
+For more 'severe incidents' i.e. peer on peer abuse, fighting, stealing, swearing at pupil/adult or deliberate rudeness to an adult, persistent unkindness to others including /bullying type behaviour, there will be no warning given.
+This will also apply to sexual harassment between peers.
 The child will be sent to a member of the Senior Leadership Team.
 In most instances, parents will be informed.
 The incident will be recorded.

 In this instance these sanctions will apply:

-- Key Stage I Restorative Justice conversation (SLT) and appropriate sanction - Lower Key Stage 2-Restorative Justice conversation (SLT) and appropriate sanction - $\circ~$ Upper Key Stage 2 Restorative Justice conversation (SLT) and appropriate sanction
+- Key Stage I Restorative Justice conversation (SLT) and appropriate sanction - Lower Key Stage 2-Restorative Justice conversation (SLT) and appropriate sanction - Upper Key Stage 2 Restorative Justice conversation (SLT) and appropriate sanction

-Sanctions may also include lost playtime
+Sanctions may include lost playtime